silhouette of a person standing against a starry sky

 Yes.
 Recipients are required to submit progress reports at regular (6-month) intervals.
 As part of our agreement with NSF, we will also survey recipients periodically to collect confidential data on their graduate school progress and early career trajectories.

-Proper Use of Funds
+Proper use of funds

 This award is intended solely to contribute to law-and-science graduate students’ doctoral dissertation research.
 It is not to be used for the grant recipient’s living expenses, except for project-related travel, or any costs beyond those directly related to dissertation research.
 A good way to think about it is that the award covers costs of the research, not the researcher.
 It is also not intended for masters projects or other non-dissertation research in which students might engage.